Indonesia's Jokowi insists 'no problem' in cabinet amid rumbles of discontent | Politics

 Indonesia's Jokowi insists 'no problem' in cabinet amid rumbles of discontent

-Indonesia President Joko Widodo on Friday insisted his cabinet was working normally, amid reports of discontent among his top officials and long-running speculation of a planned resignation by his widely respected finance minister.
-She has yet to confirm or deny the reports.
-On Friday when asked about Sri Mulyani's quitting, presidential palace official Ari Dwipayana said she was working as usual.

-Indonesia President Joko Widodo on Friday insisted his cabinet was working normally, amid reports of discontent among his top officials and long-running speculation of a planned resignation by his widely respected finance minister.
+Indonesian President Joko Widodo insisted on Friday that his cabinet was working normally, amid reports of discontent among his top officials and long-running speculation of a planned resignation by his widely respected finance minister.
 Reports of unease in the cabinet have been swirling as public criticism mounts against Jokowi, as the popular president is known, over his perceived political interference and bias ahead of a Feb.
 14 election.

 "The cabinet has no problem," Jokowi told reporters when asked about discontent among ministers, adding it was normal and democratic to have differences of opinion.
 Jokowi is nearing the end of his second term, which is the maximum allowed for an Indonesian president.